cydh/rathena-wiki/Install-on-Centos.md

 # Start your rAthena Server
 * Change access mode of athena-start file so that you can execute it.
-* Use (dos2unix athena-start) if yo uare getting ^M errors ie. newline errors
+* Use (dos2unix athena-start) if you are getting ^M errors, ie. newline errors

  `chmod a+x athena-start`